instructure/i18nliner/README.md

 other (inline) ERB expressions.
 ERB statements (e.g.
 `<% if some_condition %>...`) and block expressions (e.g.
-`<%= form_for @person do %>...`) are *not* supported within a block translation, The only exception to this rule is nested translation calls, e.g. this is totally fine:
+`<%= form_for @person do %>...`) are *not* supported within a block translation.
+The only exception to this rule is nested translation calls, e.g. this is totally fine:

     <%= t do %>